The Right of Publicity in New York

 New York’s State Legislature is considering significant changes to provisions of the Civil Rights Law that govern the right of publicity (ROP) - controversial legislation that has drawn fierce opposition from the media industry while garnering enthusiastic support from proponents of individual performance rights such as SAG-AFTRA.

-Professionals in sports, entertainment, media, gaming and marketing, and all others involved in promotional activities, should attend.
+Professionals in sports, entertainment, media, gaming and marketing, and all others involved in promotional activities attended.

-The program includes a presentation by Barry and his EASL co-chair Ned Rosenthal, on the history of ROP.
-It will be followed by a full panel discussion of the controversial potential new state legislation, featuring leading experts, academics, and key law makers including Professor Jennifer Rothman of Loyola, one of the top ROP experts in the U.S., and New York State Senator Diane Savino, co-sponsor of a prior ROP bill that likely will be re-introduced in January 2018.
+The program included a presentation by Barry and his EASL co-chair Ned Rosenthal, on the history of ROP, followed by a full panel discussion of the controversial potential new state legislation, featuring leading experts, academics, and key law makers including Professor Jennifer Rothman of Loyola, one of the top ROP experts in the U.S., and New York State Senator Diane Savino, co-sponsor of a prior ROP bill that was re-introduced in January 2018.